Speakers have become commonplace in our day-to-day lives. Wherever there is electricity and electrical power, speakers can function (and often do).

 When possible, it’s often beneficial to connect these speakers to the same wall plug (either directly or via a power bar/conditioner) along with all the other audio equipment in the system.
 Doing so will connect all the audio equipment to a common ground and help tremendously to reduce the dreaded 50/60 Hz ground loop hum.

-The Mackie MR824 (link to compare prices on Amazon and other online retailers) is an 8-inch studio monitor that is powered via the power mains.
+The Mackie MR824 (link to check the price on Amazon) is an 8-inch studio monitor that is powered via the power mains.

 Mackie is featured in the following My New Microphone articles: